Vinegar in Pregnancy – Benefits and Side Effects

 Alternatives to Vinegar That You Can Try

 There are some alternatives or substitutes for vinegar if a recipe calls for one kind of it.
 The most versatile vinegar made from fermented apple cider with a mild and subtle hint of apple flavour is cider vinegar which is a good substitute for any other.
-One teaspoon of white vinegar can be substituted by 1 teaspoon lime juice or 2 teaspoons of white wine.
+One teaspoon of white vinegar in early pregnancy can be substituted by 1 teaspoon lime juice or 2 teaspoons of white wine.
 Instead of using herb vinegar consider using the herb that flavours the vinegar in the recipe.
 Strawberry vinegar is closer in taste and flavour to cider vinegar and hence a substitute.
-Substitute for one tablespoon Balsamic vinegar is 1tablespoon cider vinegar plus ½ tsp sugar.
+Substitute for one tablespoon balsamic vinegar in pregnancy with 1 tablespoon cider vinegar plus ½ tsp sugar.

 A woman’s health goes through hormonal imbalance and weak immune system during pregnancy, so extra care and precaution needs to be exercised.
 As vinegar is ubiquitous in the kitchen, it is frequently used in cooking and baking, making salad dressings and marinades.
 One can feel free to use this popular tonic.